Malewa River: Land use

-The Malewa river is fed by streams that run through the Kinangop Plateau.
+The Malewa River is fed by streams that run through the Kinangop Plateau.
 At one time the plateau was almost completely covered in tussocky grassland with very few trees.
 The stream valleys had many tussocky bogs.

 The plateau has been settled by Kikuyu farmers since the 1960s.
 They have ploughed much of the land to grow maize, wheat, cabbage and potatoes.
 The wetlands have mostly been drained.

 Where drainage has not been deliberate, the trees planted for poles and firewood have absorbed the water.
 The trend is towards more intensive cultivation of food crops and cash crops.

 Issues

 The river is threatened by deforestation and siltation, increasing diversion of water for irrigation, and pollution by fertilizers and pesticides.

 In August 1997 sediment-laden plumes of Malewa river water extended about 500 m into Lake Naivasha.

 Access to natural resources and markets is not equitable in the region.

-Water conflict is common and poverty widespread.
+Water conflict is common and poverty is widespread.

 Improvements to resource management practices could cause major improvements in reducing pollution and erosion.